BlockchainCommons/Research/papers/bcr-2026-003-xid-edges.md

 No other assertions are permitted on the edge subject.
 The edge subject and its three assertions define *what kind of claim is being made, by whom, and about whom*.
 All additional detail — the substance of the claim — is carried as assertions on the *target* object.

+This placement follows directly from a foundational principle of Gordian Envelope: assertions on a subject are always claims about the *referent* — the real-world thing — that the subject identifies.
+The edge subject (a UUID, credential number, or other identifier) refers to the *claim itself*; its three assertions correctly describe properties of the claim — its type, its claimant, and its subject entity.
+The target XID, by contrast, refers to the *real-world entity* the claim is about.
+Placing claim details like `'foaf:firstName': "Bob"` or `'schema:credentialCategory': "degree"` on the target object therefore asserts those facts about the entity, which is semantically correct.
+Placing them on the edge subject would assert that the *claim* has a first name or credential category — a category error.
+The three-assertion constraint enforces this boundary, keeping the edge's topology (type, source, target) cleanly separated from the claim's substance (which belongs to the target's referent).

 In schematic form:

 ```envelope